l7mp/stunner/examples/direct-one2one-call/README.md

 1. Call the library's `getIceConfig()` method every time you want a new valid ICE configuration.
-In our case, this happens before returning a `registerResponse` to the client, so that the generated ICE configuration can be piggy-backed in the response message.
+In our case, this happens before returning a `registerResponse` to the client, so that the generated ICE configuration can be piggy-backed on the response message.
    ```js
    function register(id, name, ws, callback) {
     [...]